Related Links

 Note: It is highly recommended applicants contact the relevant oversight and compliance unit(s) for a brief consultation prior to application submission to ensure appropriate ethical and public health components are taken into account.

-For information, support on the certification approval process, appropriate forms and guidelines, please visit the relevant website.
+For information and support on the certification approval process, please visit the relevant website below.
+Appropriate forms and guidelines can be obtained from:

 Please plan accordingly as obtaining new protocol approvals or renewing current protocol approvals may take some time.
-Funding cannot be released4 to a successful researcher until the required protocols/documents have been approved.
+Funding cannot be released3 to a successful researcher on a successful award until the required protocols/documents have been approved.

-3. All applications, letters/notices of intent, agreements require a ROLA proposal (very few exceptions).
-Contact rolahelp@uwo.ca with any questions.
+1. All applications, letters/notices of intent, agreements require a ROLA proposal (very few exceptions).
+Contact rolahelp@uwo.ca with any questions. return

-4. In cases where a certification is not required at the start of the funded research project, a researcher may enter into a Release of Funds Agreement with the university to gain access to funds for a prescribed period.
+3. In cases where a certification is not required at the start of the funded research project, a researcher may enter into a Release of Funds Agreement with the university to gain access to funds for a prescribed period. return